- Departments & Divisions

 Bidding & Contracting

 Redmond is a code City operating under Revised Code of Washington (RCW) 35A, the Optional Municipal Code.
 There are no statutory bidding requirements for the City when purchasing supplies, materials, equipment or services not connected with a public work or improvement project.
 The Purchasing Division of the Finance Department sets bidding and purchasing policies and procedures for the City of Redmond and facilitates the procurement of goods and services.
-The Division also provides contracting oversight and supplier maintenance.
+The Division also provides contracting oversight, supplier maintenance, and surplus coordination.

 Interlocal Purchasing Agreements

-The State of Washington may enter into interlocal cooperative purchasing agreements with other governmental agencies and political subdivisions such as counties, cities and school districts.
-These interlocal agreements (made possible through RCW 39.34) allow agencies such as the City of Redmond to "piggyback" on selected State and local government contracts as well as use various public purchasing consortiums that satisfy the City's internal requirements for securing competitive pricing on selected purchases of material, equipment, supplies, and services.
-View a listing of current agreements can be found here: Interlocal Purchasing Agreements.
+Washington public agencies may enter into interlocal cooperative purchasing agreements with other governmental agencies and political subdivisions such as counties, cities, and school districts.
+Made possible through RCW 39.34, the City may "piggyback" on selected State and local government contracts as well as use various public purchasing consortiums that satisfy the City's internal requirements for securing competitive pricing on selected purchases of material, equipment, supplies, and services.
+A listing of current agreements can be found here: Interlocal Purchasing Agreements.
 Opens in New Window